Coronastone/Coronastone/README.md

-## Cornerstone
+## Coronastone

-Cornerstone is a scaffold based on the Laravel Framework.
+Coronastone is a scaffold based on the Laravel Framework.

 ### Features